 This would be a milestone to add to one’s personal values and growth.

-It enables one to think in many languages and helps in better decision-making.
-It would also improve the learner’s native language.
-It also helps them better understand their culture and language as a by-product of learning a new language.
+It enables one to think in multiple languages and supports better decision-making.
+Learning a new language also improves the learner’s native language and helps them better understand their culture and language.

-Overall, learning Japanese could be a great addition to personal growth and value.
+Learning Japanese could be a great addition to personal growth and value.

 10. The international spread of the language